Netero17/S.A.I.C./Ques1_partiallydone/Documentation.md

   after cracking the zip file some how a text was transferred to file named backup-cred.mp3

-- lots of uri on robots.txt
+- 4 uri on robots.txt
   on the inspectpage of one of the uri's `/nothing` in robots.txt

   found :